dune44/session-couchnode/README.md

 # session-couchnode
 Add a Couchbase Store for login sessions.
-This package is designed specifically to work as storage for express-session.
+This package is designed specifically to work as storage for Express Session.

 # Installing
 To install the lastest release using npm, run: